isn2102/p8105_Homework5/Homework5.md

 Now do iteration.
 Going straight to a map, not doing the intermediate step of creating a for loop.
 In this case map takes pair of input columns (hom\_unsolved and hom\_total), outputs a column (prop\_tests) which is added to the dataframe.
-Pull prop\_tests column to check it.

 ``` r
 aggregate_df %>%